Bertodemus/BurgerDestroyer/README.md

 ## Usage

 The site is fairly straightforward.
-You are allowed to input the name of a burger that you would like to consume, which gets logged in the left column under `CONSUME`.
-From there, you have a choice to `DEVOUR` the burger, which will move it over to the right column titled `DEVOURED`.
-At any point, you can decide to `BANISH` a burger, which will remove it from the list entirely.
+Users are allowed to input the name of a burger that they would like to consume, which gets logged in the left column under `CONSUME`.
+From there, they have a choice to `DEVOUR` the burger, which will move it over to the right column titled `DEVOURED`.
+At any point, they can decide to `BANISH` a burger, which will remove it from the list entirely.

 ## Screenshots